weidai11/website/systemd/README.md

 The `bitvise-backup` script is placed at `/usr/sbin/bitvise-backup`.
 The script reads passwords and shared secrets from `/etc/cryptopp.conf`.

+You can perform a manual Bitvise backup by ruinning `/usr/sbin/bitvise-backup` directly.
+Once `install.sh` has been run, you can also run a backup with `systemctl start bitvise-backup.service`.

 ## Gdrive-backup

 The gdrive-backup script runs the Gdrive backup.
 The warez includes a Systemd service, timer and backup script.
 The gdrive-backup script runs at 5:30 AM each night.
 The script performs a full backup every 3 months.
 Otherwise the script performs an incremental backup.

 The `gdrive-backup` script is placed at `/usr/sbin/gdrive-backup`.
 The script reads passwords and shared secrets from `/etc/cryptopp.conf`.

+You can perform a manual Bitvise backup by ruinning `/usr/sbin/gdrive-backup` directly.
+Once `install.sh` has been run, you can also run a backup with `systemctl start grdive-backup.service`.

 ## cryptopp.conf